Promising new treatment for lupus on the horizon

-A drug originally used to boost the immune system is showing promise as a potential new treatment for lupus, research published today shows.
-Lupus is an autoimmune disease, where the immune system attacks the body’s own organs and tissues, causing inflammation and, potentially, organ failure.
+A drug originally used to boost the immune system is showing promise as a potential new treatment for lupus, joint Monash University and Peking University research published today shows.
+Lupus is an autoimmune disease, where the immune system attacks the body’s own organs and tissues.

-An international team of scientists from Australia and China have shown for the first time, in a study published today in Nature Medicine, that a natural immune system protein called IL-2 can help restore balance to the overactive immune system of lupus patients.
+An international team of scientists from Australia and China have, for the first time, shown in a study published in Nature Medicine, that a natural immune system protein called IL-2 can help restore balance to the overactive immune system of lupus patients.
 The drug could soon be rolled out for clinical trials in lupus treatment.

-“This drug, which can help the immune system fight against cancer, was approved in the 1990s but is not commonly used now– we’re just using this drug for a different purpose, based on our new knowledge of the immune system,” Dr Yu said.
+“This drug, which can help the immune system fight against cancer, was approved in the 1990s but is not commonly used now.
+We’re now using this drug for a different purpose, based on our new knowledge of the immune system,” Dr Yu said.

 “The amount we tested for treating lupus is much less than the dose used in treating cancers.
 We observed the treatment was safe and showed promising results, so there’s reason to believe formal trials could begin almost immediately,” he said.